isaacnmm/pestpolicy-hugo2XX/content/posts/do-flea-collars-work/index.md

 ###  1.**Gas based Fleas [collar](https://pestpolicy.com/best-flea-collar-for-cats/)**

-These emit some toxic gases to repel or kill the [fleas](https://pestpolicy.com/at-what-temperature-do-fleas-die/).
-The gas-based toxins will kill fleas and [flea eggs](https://pestpolicy.com/what-do-flea-eggs-look-like/) on contact when they come around the collar.
+These emit some toxic gases to repel or kill the [fleas](https://pestpolicy.com/at-what-temperature-do-fleas-die/).The gas-based toxins will kill fleas and [flea eggs](https://pestpolicy.com/what-do-flea-eggs-look-like/)on contact when they come around the collar.
 The emitted gas won't be absorbed by the pets but will instantly kill the fleas that come into contact.

 Luckily, the gas isn't absorbed into the pet's skin and thus not toxic to the - cats or dogs.